jimstroming/Frog-Checkers/README.md

-# Frog-Checkers
+# Traffic-Checkers
-Unity implementation of the Frog Checkers game invented by Lee Stroming.
+Unity implementation of the Traffic Checkers game invented by Lee Stroming.
 Under development